lexkastro/easysquid/README.md

 Default = undef.

 **acls**
-A hash with the ACL list necessary to build ACL Block and HTTP_ACCESS Block.
+A hash with the ACL list.
+It's useful if you manage to build ACL Block and HTTP_ACCESS Block from hiera.
 It's not mandatory and you can keep it undef and declare each ACL with `easysquid::acl` if you prefer.
 The `acls` hash can be used when you want to lookup ACLs from hiera database.
 Defautl = undef.

 **http_port**